Stories by Storie

 Here are some great multiplication books for kids.
 Whether you are teaching equal groups, repeated addition, arrays, or just trying to help students understand multiplication, children's books are a great way to bring math concepts to life.

-You can click on any of the covers below to learn more about each book or find all of these multiplication books on my Amazon page.
+You can click on any of the titles below to learn more about each book or find all of these multiplication books on my Amazon page.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.